Tuesday, February 2, 2016

 Yesterday during my cross training in the pool, I did "sprints" of laps using different strokes.
 I increased my reps of strength training in the pool.
 I have increased time holding plank, crunches and sit ups and increased weight for leg lifts and clams.
 I am going slowly and mindfully but I am pushing myself.

-And my body is sore; "vibrant sore" is the phrase Jeffrey uses.
+And my body is sore.
 There are times when I am beyond sore and I do feel pain.
 Sometimes muscles spasm and I can feel where the effects of trauma and paralytic polio are still stuck in my body.

-I am also keenly aware of what is going on in my body and I have total confidence that partnering with Jeffrey we can move out all of the congestion, heal the traumatic memories and transform this body into "factory new."
+I am also keenly aware of what is going on in my body and I have total confidence in my body's tremendous capacity to heal.

 During my meditation I am able to go back to the source of the pain or spasm and intervene to create a new body.
-I can harness my imagination to recall Jeffrey's touch to counter the adverse effects of paralytic polio and violence.
+I can harness my imagination to counter the adverse effects of paralytic polio and violence.

 I am gaining momentum in my healing journey.
 I am gaining strength and confidence and so excited to experience the joy of running, of working out, of testing and challenging myself and of seeing just what this 62 year old body once ravaged by paralytic polio, violence and 25 surgeries can do.